• Post author:

 ShuHaRi

-Alistair Cockburn made the analogy to Aikido (Japanese martial art) in terms of how we learn a technique and get better at it from beginner/novice, to journeyman, to master.
+In Shu-Ha-Ri, there are 3 stages to gaining knowledge.
+Alistair Cockburn introduced an analogy to Aikido (Japanese martial art) in terms of how we learn a technique and get better at it from beginner/novice to journeyman, to master.
 There are 3 stages of gaining knowledge:

 In shu, we repeat the forms and discipline ourselves so that our bodies absorb the forms that our forebears created.
 We remain faithful to these forms with no deviation.